ioistired/xbrz.py/README.md

 ## Installation

-Make sure you have a C++ compiler handy.
+Wheels are available for many platforms.
+If there isn't one for your platform, make sure you have a C++ compiler handy.

 ```
 pip install xbrz.py